amorphedstar/diophantinegame/README.md

 - **MongoDB Atlas database created** - done!
 - **Endpoints for data** - My endpoints now store data in and retrieve data from MongoDB.
 - **Stores data in MongoDB** - done!

+## Login deliverable

+For this deliverable I added user registration and authentication.

+- **User registration** - Creates a new account in the database.
+- **Existing user** - Verifies the user's name and password from data stored in the database
+- **Use MongoDB to store credentials** - done!
+- **Restricts functionality** - You cannot play until you have logged in.